d-carranza/dapponics-mixer/README.md

 TODO: Create a condition for the CreateCollection that requires to save changes first?

+**Notes 25**
+I added a function areChangesSaved() that fetches the stored state from the database and then compares the stored state with the current state.
+It return frue or false.
+If false, it requires to save the changes before creating the collection.
+If true, user can download the collection.
+Now I avoided infinite loops.

-TODO: Improve the user feedback with noninvasive temporal popups (for example when notifying about the inputed values are wrong of if the rarities have any mistake)
+TODO: Improve the user feedback with noninvasive temporal alerts (for example when notifying about the inputed values are wrong of if the rarities have any mistake)

+BUG: Right after save, if no reresh page gives same error after calling areChangesSaved, find out why and fix it